-Tip – If you’re a Student or a Teacher, you can get a 70% discount.
+Tip – You can get a 70% discount if you’re a student or a teacher.
 See Adobe for details.

 Is There a Free Version of Lightroom?

 Yes, there is.
 You can download and use Lightroom Mobile (aka Lightroom for mobile – Adobe has to get these naming changes ironed out) for free on your Apple or Android phone or tablet.
 It can be used as a stand-alone editor on your mobile device and does not require a license.
-The application’s capture, organization, and sharing capabilities as well as many of the editing tools are free to use.
+The application’s capture, organization, and sharing capabilities and many editing tools are free to use.

 If used with a Creative Cloud Photography subscription, Lightroom Mobile also lets you sync your images to all of your other Creative Cloud applications.
 It also enables Sensei search, the healing brush, selective adjustments, and several other advanced tools.

 Lightroom was created in 2007 by Adobe Systems.
 It was designed as a digital workflow application for photographers, allowing them to edit, organize, and share photos from a single program.
 The first version of Lightroom, also known as Lightroom 1, was released as a public beta on Mac OS and Windows.

 Lightroom quickly grew in popularity among photographers owing to its numerous features, such as non-destructive editing, tonal editing, local filter adjustments, and a user-customizable interface.
 Because of its popularity, Lightroom soon became one of Adobe’s flagship products.